Screen Time: the good, the bad, and the balance

 The good and the bad

-Having their own device at school allows students to have personalized learning.
+Having their own device at school allows students to take a more personal approach to learning.
 They can excel on school-bought educational apps at their own pace and level.
 If they are having trouble with a concept, teachers can find and provide different ways to hone in on those concepts and allow more practice time to perfect the skill.
-From apps to shared workspaces or digital worksheets, devices and the digital space allows far more growth than ever before.
+From apps to shared workspaces and digital worksheets, devices and the digital space allows far more growth than ever before.

 - They can go places that would otherwise be impossible without the technology.
 For example, they can go on virtual field trips to museums, connect through digital platforms with an author, etc. The opportunities are vast.